 - At all times of the year, fire extinguishers and smoke and C02 detectors are a must, but especially when holiday lights, candles, fireplaces and lots of cooking are occurring.
 Be sure to check the batteries.

 The holidays are almost behind us, and I hope it was a happy one for all you.
 I also hope it was a safe one.
-With visitors still remaining, and New Year’s celebrations coming up, here are some helpful hints for keeping your home and life accident-proof in 2018 and beyond:
+With visitors still remaining, and New Year’s celebrations coming up, here are some helpful hints for keeping your home and life accident-proof today and beyond:

 By Natalie Weinstein, Allied ASID, IDS